 Figure 2: Example 2: Disaggregation of the ORDC into Reg-Up, RRS, SOR and NSOR Demand Curves (Option2)

-Example 3: ASDC for Reg-Up, RRS, SOR and NSOR Demand Curves (Option 2) – Not based on ORDC
+Example 3: ASDC for Reg-Up, RRS, SOR and NSOR Demand Curves (Option 2) – Based on NERC requirements for RRS and RUS/RDS and ORDC for SOR and NSOR

-In this example, Reg-Up, Reg-Down, RRS are not derived from the ORDC.
+In this example, Reg-Up, Reg-Down, RRS are not derived from the ORDC but rather based on minimum NERC requirements for those services.
 SOR and NSOR are based on the ORDDC with minimum contingency removed.

 The Regulation Up and Responsive Reserve Demand Curve are rectangles as shown below and in aggregate may exceed the minimum contingency reserve of the ORDC.